 Cheryl Oldham is Vice President of the U.S. Chamber of Commerce and Senior Vice President of the Education and Workforce program of the U.S. Chamber of Commerce Foundation.
 Through events, publications, and policy initiatives—and drawing upon the Chamber’s extensive network of members—the education and workforce program connects the best minds in American business with the most innovative thinkers in education and training, helping them work together to preserve the strength of America’s greatest economic resource, its workforce.
 Cheryl also serves on the Board of Trustees for Ashford University.

 Dr. Laura Palmer-Noone

 Dr. Laura Palmer-Noone is the Senior Vice President for Academic Affairs and Chief Academic Officer of Ashford University.
 She has previously served as the Chief Academic Officer and President of University of Phoenix, President and CEO of Saras Education, Inc., and President and CEO of Potomac College in Washington D.C.
 Dr. Palmer-Noone has served as Vice Chair of the U.S. Department of Education’s National Advisory Committee on Institutional Quality and Integrity and was a member of the Board of the Lumina Foundation for Education.

 Dr. Ray Powers

 Dr. Ray Powers is the Chair of the Board of Advisors and an Associate Dean of the Forbes School of Business & Technology at Ashford University.
-With nearly 40 years of corporate experience in business and the technology sector including 30 years with AT&T and the Bell System companies.
+He has nearly 40 years of corporate experience in business and the technology sector including 30 years with AT&T and the Bell System companies.
 He specialized in the area of strategic planning; mergers and acquisitions; leadership; and in the discipline of strategic project management.
-He is the Chair of the Forbes School of Business & Technology Board of Advisors.
 Dr. Powers is also a contributor to Ashford’s Forward Thinking blog.